-Despite the rise of social media marketing, e-mail marketing is still strong.
+Despite the rise of social media marketing, e-mail marketing is still going strong.
 The great advantage of email is that it’s personal and private: people are willing to share their Facebook and Twitter profiles with almost anyone, but they won’t give their email to strangers that easily.

 Discover some of the best practices for effective email marketing.

 • Be friendly to be personal

 Put aside the formal tone when creating messages for your e-mail marketing campaign.
 But try not to be annoyingly informal either.
 Find the right balance.

 • Include a plain text message